 But wait – there is more.

 To the front of our ‘Banda’ is the ocean inlet.

-The tide goes in and out here, and at night the waves crash into the coral rocks below us, and I feel like I am a million miles away from civilisation.
+The tide goes in and out here, and at night the waves crash into the coral rocks below us, and I feel like I am a million miles away from civilization.
 They call the channel ‘the warm bath’.
-The colour is an incredible aqua blue.
+The color is an incredible aqua blue.
 Although we never swam in here, we did have a quick kayak and loved it.